- Slim, comfortable design

 - Heart rate monitor/SpO2

 - Connected GPS (paired smartphone)

 - Sleep monitoring

 The Luxe measures in with a 36mm case, making it slightly smaller than the Inspire 2.
 But unlike the Inspire 2, there's a curved stainless steel case, instead of a plastic one, and a more vibrant color AMOLED display.

 It's a 124x206 pixel panel with a 326 PPI density.
-It's far from the best fitness tracker display out there, but does the job more than adequately.
-The screen itself is actually set within the glass panel, so the viewing area is far smaller than it appears.
+It's far from the best fitness tracker display out there but does the job more than adequately.
+The screen itself is set within the glass panel, so the viewing area is far smaller than it appears.
 It's pretty low res and not that bright.
-But there's no doubting it's a major step up from the dismal monochrome screen on the Charge 4 and Inspire 2.
+But there's no doubt it's a major step up from the dismal monochrome screen on the Charge 4 and Inspire 2.

 The small screen makes it a little fiddly to use even with dainty fingers, especially as there's no physical button.
 Rachel found the UX a little hard to use and navigate.
-In fact, she didn't end up interacting with the band much at all, using it simply for the time and to generate the data which we then viewed in the app.
+She didn't end up interacting with the band much at all, using it simply for the time and to generate the data which we then viewed in the app.